-For more information about studying environmental science, visit our MSc Sustainable Aquaculture Systems course page.
+For more information about studying environmental science, visit our MSc Sustainable Aquaculture programme page.
 For more information about our range of courses within the School of Biological and Marine Sciences, please visit the school page.

 Want to find similar alumni?